kayleidoscope/story-bits-api/README.md

 You can also view the (live site)[https://story-bits-app.vercel.app/] or visit the [frontend repo](https://github.com/kayleidoscope/story-bits-app).

-This API is CORS compatible.
+This API is not open for public use at this time, but is CORS compatible.
+The API will respond with a JSON object.

 ## Endpoints